0xPARC/0xparc-intro-book/src/pcp.typ

 Victor can do this, because he picked the $lambda$'s, as he computed the coefficients of his linear combination too.
-But Victor does _not_ do the last step of computing $tilde(A)$: for that, he just refers to the poster Penny gave him, which conveniently happens to have a table of values of $tilde(A)$.
+But Victor does _not_ do the last step of computing $tilde(A)$: for that, he just refers to the poster Peggy gave him, which conveniently happens to have a table of values of $tilde(A)$.

 Now we can actually finally describe the full contents of the phone book.